 Can Varicose Veins Fully be treated?

-Yes, if you go to a good vein specialist and start a treatment, varicose veins will surely disappear.
+Yes, if you go to a good vein doctor and start a treatment, varicose veins will surely disappear.

 What Causes Varicose/Spider Veins?